solidane/solidane.github.io/_posts/2022-04-12-sierpinski-triangle.md

 ## Now that we know what fractals are, what is the Sierpinski's fractal?
 One of the most well known examples of fractals is the Sierpinski triangle.
-The easiest way to construct a such triangle is by starting with n initial, equilateral triangle
+The easiest way to construct such a triangle is by starting with n initial, equilateral triangle.
-.
 We then divide into 4 congruent copies and remove the center copy to construct a first approximation denoted that consists of three triangles.
 We then proceed recursively, defining by applying this same procedure to all triangles.

 Wacław Sierpiński was the first mathematician to think about the properties of this triangle, but this pattern is to be found in artwork, patterns, and mosaics many centuries earlier like to be seen in the pictures below: